pablojim/highcharts-ng/README.md

 Caveats:
 --------

-- Due to many equality checks the directive maybe slow with large datasets (this is solvable though...)
+- Due to many equality checks the directive maybe slow with large datasets
 - Whole Chart/Series is often redrawn where a simple update of data would suffice
 - If you don't assign ids to your series - incremental ids will be added
 - The 2 way binding to xAxis properties should be treated as experimental